 Bring something to keep you warm in colder climates.
 I'm currently using this North Face fleece.

 A Waterproof Jacket

-This is an important piece of gear that serves the double purpose of acting as an outer-layer in cold climates but can also be used as a rain jacket to keep you dry.
-The jacket I use now is a non-descript one I picked up along the way but it's similar to this Columbia Men's Pouration Jacket which is water proof yet breathable.
+This is an important piece of travel gear that serves the double purpose of acting as an outer layer in cold climates but can also be used as a rain jacket to keep you dry.
+The jacket I use now is similar to this Columbia Men's Pouration Jacket which is waterproof yet breathable.

 A Few Undershirts